katjahauser/katjahauser.github.io/index.md

  + invertible normalizing flows, specifically the [Invertible Neural Network](https://arxiv.org/abs/1808.04730) (INN)
  + ensembles and ensemble based uncertainty quantification (specifically [Deep Ensemble](https://arxiv.org/abs/1612.01474))

-My CV can be found [here](/assets/2021-02_CV.pdf).
+My CV can be found [here](/assets/2021_07_CV.pdf).

 You can find me on [github](https://github.com/katjahauser/).
-I also have a [Twitter account](https://twitter.com/katjahauser), if you like to follow me there.
-I post notifications about my work and occasionally retweet articles I find interesting or make some joke.
+I also have a [Twitter account](https://twitter.com/katjahauser), if you like to follow me there for updates on my work.
+I otherwise hardly use it, though.

 If not indicated otherwise, feel free to share and use the content on my website under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
 If you are interested in commercial use, contact me.